MSFT-Italy-demo/aks-initial-compliance-assessment/Readme.md

 ## Observability:
 - Container Insights should be enabled
+- Diagnostic Settings should be enabled

 ## Resiliency:
 - Availability zones should be used
 - Uptime SLA should be enabled
 - Control plane and node pools version should not be outdated
 - Cluster should have at least one system and one user node pool

-## Suggegest checks to add:
-- NSG should be linked to node pools subnets
-- External IP addresses should not be associated with AKS load balancer
-- Network policies (Azure or Calico) should be enabled
-- Obsolete features should not be used (e.g. PodIdentity)
+- AAD PodIdentity should not be used

 # Getting started